A night-time jungle scene fills warmly with the hot air and dancing shadows cast by a hundred fires.

 And at this very moment, Chaos slams down, bare-fisted, into Glub’s wide skull.
 Like a baseball bat hitting an egg, whatever order Glub’s brain, skull, nerves and muscles were in before the hit, it’s all reduced to an incomprehensible scramble – it was as if he were hit directly by a meteor to the face.

 Not a single soul registers what’s going on except for Cooking Minion, just smiling with that smug little curl at the side of his jaws.
+He wasn’t even captured for thirty minutes before the master showed up.

 At the tipped rim of the pot, Chaos snaps his minion from his chained spot.